goodahead/ventor-merp/ventor_base/README.rst

 * Added the setting “Scan destination location” to all Operation Types
 * Added dependency of settings 'Show next product' and 'Confirm product'
 * Added the settings 'Behavior on split operation' and 'Behavior on backorder creation' to all Operation Types
+* Added post init hook for setup Allowed Warehouses to users

 13.0.1.3.7 (2021-12-2)
 ***********************